-If you elect to use Filing Status 3, both you and your spouse must figure your tax the same way.
+If you elect to use Filing Status 3, both you and your spouse must compute your taxable income the same way.
 This means if one itemizes deductions, the other must itemize.
-If one takes the standard deduction, the other must take the standard deduction in computing taxable income.

-You each report your own income, personal credits and deductions, and one half of the income derived from securities, bank accounts, real estate, etc., which are titled or registered in joint names.
+If one takes the standard deduction, the other must take the standard deduction.
+You each report your own income, personal credits and deductions, and one half the income derived from securities, bank accounts, real estate, etc., which are titled or registered in joint names.
+Civil Union taxpayers must complete a Proforma federal return.
+For more information, see "Steps for Preparing Your Return" on Page 2.